Is Trypophobia Real? How Can EFT Tapping Help?

 6.

-Emotional Freedom Techniques can now help you overcome even the most terrifying fears.
-EFT Tapping gets to the base of the fear, or whatever is holding you back, and removes it.
+EFT Tapping combines tapping on acupressure points while saying statements out loud to accept situations to treat phobias.
+It can help you overcome even the most terrifying fears and has an element of exposure therapy, by getting to the base of the fear, or whatever is holding you back, and removes it.

 EFT TAPPING FOR TRYPOPHOBIA